arc-ts/corelogic-on-greatlakes/running-jupyter-spark-gl-ondemand/README.md

 To connect to Great Lakes OnDemand, you either need to be using a computer on campus or connect to the campus network using [VPN](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 ## 4. Open a new web browser tab and navigate to the cluster
 For web browsers, Firefox, Edge, or Chrome in incognito mode are recommended.
-Navigate to [greatlakes.arc-ts.umich.edu](greatlakes.arc-ts.umich.edu), which will prompt you to complete two-factor authentication via Duo.
+Navigate to [https://greatlakes.arc-ts.umich.edu](https://greatlakes.arc-ts.umich.edu), which will prompt you to complete two-factor authentication via Duo.

 ## 5. Select Jupyter + Spark Basic under Interactive Apps